HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-10-Moving my Blog from Wordpress to Github Pages.md

 I have used Github Pages before to write the instructions for workshops but have always used one of the Github built-in themes.
 But they don't work well for blogs.
 There are many other, Jekyll-based themes that can be used with Github Pages and work for blogs.

+#### 1. Prepare a Github repository

+First of all you need a Github public repository named `yourgithubusername.github.io`.

+If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.

+The full URL of my repository is `https://github.com/haralduebele/haralduebele.github.io` and Github Pages will serve its content on `https://haralduebele.github.io`.
+This is called a user or organisation site.

-#### 1. Select a theme for Github Pages
+#### 2. Select a theme for Github Pages

 The one I selected is called ["Reverie"](https://github.com/amitmerchant1990/reverie){:target="_blank"}.
 I tried it, liked it, modified it and that is what you are looking at right now.
 The README has great setup instructions.

-You need a Github repository named `yourgithubusername.github.io`.
-Mine is evidently named `haralduebele.github.io` and this is also the URL that the blog will be served from.

 You need to modify `_config.yml`, too, before you can see something meaningful.